SOME MEMOIRS -- by John Ray

 I have often remarked that our frequent family gatherings have given my son Joe a typical Italian upbringing.
 None of us are in fact Italian but I have always thought that the Italians could teach us a lot about how to live.
 And frequent big family gatherings around a long dining table are a traditional feature of Italian life.
 And Joe has grown up in exactly that sort of environment.
 Forza Italia!.

-I have never been to Italy but the place where I grew up (Innisfail) was 50% an Australian country town and 50% a Mediterranean village -- and Italians have always impressed me as top quality people.
+I have never been to Italy but the place where I grew up (Innisfail) was roughly 50% an Australian country town and 50% a Mediterranean village -- and Italians have always impressed me as top quality people.
 They have their foibles -- like anyone else -- but their virtues (hard-working, good humoured, hospitable, family-oriented people and only a little bit crooked) greatly outweigh their vices in my opinion.
 But I like Indians too so maybe I am a bit of a Pollyanna.
 I have certainly been accused of that.
 I definitely do have the gift of contentment, something unknown to the political Left.
 I can get bothered by things at times but it is a rarity.
 I don't let anyone push me around, though.
 I am pretty good at pushing back.

 24 February, 2008